Rodrigo-Duarte-8128/balsight/README.md

 - A transfer can include accounts which are not tracked by the app.
 In this case, the app refers to these as *Another*.
 - An **act** is a transaction or a transfer.
-- The **main*+ account is the default account shown in the home screen when no other account has been displayed in the past.
+- The **main** account is the default account shown in the home screen when no other account has been displayed in the past.
 - A **recurring act** is an act that happens every month.
 Recurring acts have a **month day** attribute which represents the day in which the acts occurs.